zikula/core/INSTALL-1.4.0.md

 files and directories to your webroot (typically `public_html` or `httpdocs`).

 Remark for Windows/FTP users: Take care about copying all files.
-If there are some files you are not able to transfer to the server check if your longest path lenght is longer than Windows/FTP-Software allows.
+If there are some files you are not able to transfer to the server check if your longest path length is longer than Windows/FTP-Software allows.

 ###Set file permissions (Critical)